alexjvr1/BrownArgus_PopGenMS_MolEcol/SuppMat.md

 Run Time = 1.00 seconds
 ```

+### 2.2.
+Does library or population explain differences in the variants available in the final dataset?

-2. Next, we'll use a linear model to see if Library or Population explain individual missingness in the dataset
+We'll use a linear model to see if Library or Population explain individual missingness in the dataset

 Use vcftools to calculate the missingness per individual
 ```
+export PATH=/share/apps/genomics/vcftools-0.1.16/bin:$PATH

+vcftools --vcf AA251.FINAL.MAF0.01.missing0.5perpop.vcf --missing-indv

+##This generates an output called out.imiss
 ```

 Use R to run the model.

-The file pop_lib contains population and library information for each individual and can be found [pop_lib]([pop_lib](https://github.com/alexjvr1/BrownArgus_PopGenMS_MolEcol/blob/main/Files/pop_lib))
+The file pop_lib contains population and library information for each individual and can be found here: [pop_lib]([pop_lib](https://github.com/alexjvr1/BrownArgus_PopGenMS_MolEcol/blob/main/Files/pop_lib))

+And the out.imiss file here: [out.imiss](https://github.com/alexjvr1/BrownArgus_PopGenMS_MolEcol/blob/main/Files/out.imiss)
 ```
 #R version 4.2.0 (2022-04-22) -- "Vigorous Calisthenics"
 #Copyright (C) 2022 The R Foundation for Statistical Computing